muchiri322/Kafka-Streaming/README.md

 # Weather Data Streaming with Kafka

-A real-time weather data streaming application that fetches weather information for Nairobi and London, then streams it using Apache Kafka for real-time processing and consumption.
+A real time weather data streaming application that fetches weather information for Nairobi and London, then streams it using Apache Kafka for real time processing and consumption.

 ## Overview
-This project demonstrates a real-time data pipeline for collecting, processing, and displaying weather data.
+This project demonstrates a real time data pipeline for collecting, processing, and displaying weather data.
 It consists of two main components:
 - **Producer** (`weather_prod.py`): Fetches weather data from OpenWeatherMap API and publishes to Kafka
-- **Consumer** (`weather_con.py`): Consumes weather data from Kafka and displays it in real-time
+- **Consumer** (`weather_con.py`): Consumes weather data from Kafka and displays it in realtime

 ## Architecture